-IN WITNESS WHEREOF, the P below.
-Parties hereto have executed this Agreement on the date(s) set forth TOWN OF SOMERSET BARKER CENTRAL SCHOOL DISTRICT By: Jeffrey M. Dewart, Supervisor By: Jacob Reimer, Superintendent STATE OF NEW YORK) COUNTY OF NIAGARA) State, personally appeared Jeffrey M. Desatisfactory evidence to be the individual w 2022, before me, the undersigned, a notary public in and for said ewart , personally known to me or proved to me on the basis of those name is subscribed to the within instrument and acknowledged pacity and that by his signature on the instrument, the individual, or idual acted, executed the instrument.
-STEPHANIE G STOLOSKI NOTARY PUBLIC-STATE OF NEW YORK NO. 01ST6337096 QUALIFIED IN NIAGARA COUNTY STATE OF NEW SON EXPIRES 2.
-IV 2020 COUNTY OF NIAGARA) Notary Public evidence to be the individual whose name 2022, before me, the undersigned, a notary public in and for said personally known to me or proved to me on the basis of satisfactory is subscribed to the within instrument and acknowledged to me that hat by his signature on the instrument, the individual, or the person executed the instrument.
-MARY H. EADIE Notary Public, State of New York Registration No. 01EA6394757 Qualified in Niagara County Commission Expires on July 15, 2023 May Pacie Notary Public
+IN WITNESS WHEREOF, the Parties hereto have executed this Agreement on the date(s) set forth below.

+TOWN OF SOMERSET BARKER CENTRAL SCHOOL DISTRICT By: By: Jacob Reimer, Superintendent State, personally appeared Jeffrey ^IM.
+De satisfactory evidence to be the individual wh 2023, before me, the undersigned, a notary public in and for said wart, personally known to me or proved to me on the basis of nose name is subscribed to the within instrument and acknowledged with and that by his signature on the instrument, the individual, or lual acted, executed the instrument.
+State, personally appeared Jacob Reimer , pevidence to be the individual whose name is Notary Public Notary Public Notary Public Notary Public-State of New York No. 01CA6244513 Qualified in Niagara County My Commission Expires 7 11 27 2023, before me, the undersigned, a notary public in and for said personally known to me or proved to me on the basis of satisfactory is subscribed to the within instrument and acknowledged to me that at by his signature on the instrument, the individual, or the person executed the instrument.
+Many Lasy Notary Public

+MARY H. EADIE Notary Public - State of New York No. 01EA6394757 Qualified In Niagara County My Commission Expires 07/15/2027